Skip to content

 Choose a prefix length from /0 to /32 using the dropdown, or click a common preset like /24 or /16.

-Change the IP or prefix at any time.
-Results update automatically as you type.
+Change the IP address or prefix at any time — results update automatically as you type.

 What is CIDR notation?

-CIDR (Classless Inter-Domain Routing) notation combines an IP address with a prefix length, such as 192.168.1.0/24.
-The prefix length indicates how many bits of the address identify the network, with the remaining bits identifying hosts.
+CIDR (Classless Inter-Domain Routing) notation combines an IP address with a prefix length — for example, 192.168.1.0/24.
+The prefix length indicates how many bits identify the network, with the remaining bits identifying host addresses.

 What is a wildcard mask?

 A wildcard mask is the bitwise inverse of the subnet mask.
-It is commonly used in access control lists (ACLs) on network equipment to match ranges of IP addresses.
+It is commonly used in access control lists (ACLs) on Cisco and other network equipment to match ranges of IP addresses.

 What is the difference between total hosts and usable hosts?

 Total hosts is 2 raised to the power of host bits.
-Usable hosts subtracts two — one for the network address and one for the broadcast address — except for /31 and /32 subnets which have special handling.
+Usable hosts subtracts two — one for the network address and one for the broadcast address.
+Exceptions: /31 subnets have 2 usable hosts for point-to-point links; /32 is a single host.

 Does this tool support IPv6?

 This version calculates IPv4 subnets only.
-IPv6 subnet calculation may be added in a future update.
+IPv6 support may be added in a future update.

-calculations are pure client-side maths — no data leaves your browser.
+All maths run as pure client-side computation — no data leaves your browser.